Treat a friend or a loved one to a 60-minute reflexology therapy and enjoy 10% off your next session

+1) Am I supposed to take off my underwear?
 A few people do prefer to keep their pants on during a massge, while the majority prefer to be completely nude.
 It really is up to you, although you get the greatest benefit from a massage by being nude as a lot of tension is held in the buttocks.

+2) What if I realise I have drooled?
 Most people fall into a peaceful slumber during their massage but when they wake up, they notice a pool of drool on the massage table.
 This is very common.
 It often happens when people are being massaged while lying face down on the massage table.

 Don't be afraid to ask for a tissue.

+3) Will my massage therapist be there when I undress?
 Your massage therapist will leave the room so that you can remove your clothing and put on a lovely cotton wrap-around gown.

-A small number of people prefer to talk during their massage, please don't feel like you have to make conversation.
+4) Should I talk during the massage?
+A small number of people prefer to talk during their massage, please don't feel you have to make conversation.
 After all, you're having a treatment not at a cocktail party!

 Feel free to close your eyes, relax and drift off and enjoy this blissful experience - this is what most people do.